 - Rosquil House B&B: A nice purpose-built B&B located a 15-minute walk from the city center of Kilkenny.
 Consistently gets some of the best reviews of any B&B in Ireland.
 Private parking and exceptional breakfast.
 (Read reviews and book a room)

-- Castle Lodge B&B: Despite the name, Castle Lodge is actually a B&B inn.
-There’s plenty of private off-street parking, which makes it perfect to park and forget it.
+- Castle Lodge B&B: There’s plenty of private off-street parking, which makes it perfect to park and forget it at Castle Lodge.
 Located close to Kilkenny and the city center, it’s close but also quiet.
-Castle Lodge is no frills, but does offer really good value for the money.
+Castle Lodge is no frills, but it does offer really good value for the money.
 (Read reviews and book a room)

 Quaint Kinsale on Ireland’s southern coast makes a great overnight spot to break up trips from Dublin to the west coast.
-The compact city center is highly walkable, making it possible to leave your car at your Kinsale B&B as you head out to dinner and explore.
+The compact city center is highly walkable, making it possible to leave your car at your accommodations as you head out to dinner and explore.
 Here are a couple good B&Bs in Kinsale:

 - Danabel B&B: Located a short three-minute walk from the center of Kinsale, this spot has a perfect location, private parking, private bathrooms, great wifi, and some rooms have ocean views.
 The Danabel B&B is more of a budget option.
 (Read reviews and book a room)